Both Flask and Django are:

 INSERT SQL query under the hood.
 If you will write:

 SELECT SQL which will return an iterable with all persons with age greater than 18.

 Flask vs Django ORM

 pip install side-vendor ORM called

-SQLAlchemey, and then connect it by imports/flask-plugins.
-But SQLA itself does not has a migrations, so you will then need an Alembic for migrations, and then you will need to configure both (several files but it takes time anyway)
+SQLAlchemey, and then connect it by imports or flask plugins.
+But SQLA itself does not have migrations, so you will then need an Alembic for migrations, and then you will need to configure both (several files but it takes time anyway)

 Django admin area

 Create a boilerplate app, run

 python manage.py createsuperuser and then log in to

 It already allows you to manage users/roles/permissions and could be customized for any new model!
 Flask doesn't have it.